VALUATION HIGHLIGHTS

 Bauxite is the primary ore used in alumina production, whereas alumina is the primary ore used in aluminum production.
 The company also sells bauxite and alumina to third parties.

-In spite of the Aluminum segment contributing maximum revenue to Alcoa, the alumina division has become the most valuable division for the company in 2018.
-This was mainly due to higher margins in the segment, favorable price and product mix, and higher prices due to supply constraints.
-However, we expect aluminum to come back as the most valued segment for the company in the near future.
+Despite the Aluminum segment contributing maximum revenue to Alcoa, the alumina division has become the most valuable division for the company.
+This was largely due to the higher margins in the segment, favorable price and product mix, and higher prices due to supply constraints.

 The Alumina segment represents the company's worldwide refining system, which processes bauxite into alumina.
 About two-thirds of the alumina produced is sold under supply contracts to third parties worldwide, while the remainder is used internally by Alcoa's aluminum segment.